mzrimsek/go-interpreter/README.md

   * Array and String includes function
   * Array all, any, etc type operators
 * Add a wiki with language documentation
+* Convert tests to use an assertion library

 ## Setup
 1. Install Go ```sudo apt-get install golang-go```